-To reduce the risk of respiratory depression, proper dosing and titration of METADOL-D are essential (see DOSAGE AND ADMINISTRATION).
-Overestimating the METADOL-D dose when converting patients from another opioid product can result in a fatal overdose with the first dose (see WARNINGS AND PRECAUTIONS, Special Populations, Special Risk Groups, and DOSAGE AND ADMINISTRATION).
+To reduce the risk of respiratory depression, proper dosing and titration of METADOL are essential (see DOSAGE AND ADMINISTRATION).
+Overestimating the METADOL dose when converting patients from another opioid product can result in a fatal overdose with the first dose.
+In these patients, the use of non-opioid analgesics should be considered, if feasible (see WARNINGS AND PRECAUTIONS, Special Populations, Special Risk Groups, and DOSAGE AND ADMINISTRATION).